muhammadgalhoum/e-commerce/README.md

-# Welcome to our E-commerce website
+# Welcome to the E-commerce website

-E-commerce website built with Django framework.
+E-commerce website built with the Django framework.

 ---